 There are certificates awarded at the end of the course, although these aren't recognized by any official bodies.
 However, you will finish your class with a completed 'project' that demonstrates your new knowledge and abilities.

-3. LinkedIn Learning: Best online learning platform for professional development
+Best online learning platform for professional development(opens in new tab)

 This learning platform is included as part of the package when you upgrade to a LinkedIn premium membership.
 So getting this subscription gives you some networking perks on the website (like being able to see who viewed your profile) along with access to all of these lessons.